naofireblade/homebridge-weather-plus/README.md

 - [Clark Endrizzi](https://github.com/cendrizzi) for his wundergroundnode library
 - [simont77](https://github.com/simont77) for his fakegato-history library
 - [GatoPharaoh](https://github.com/GatoPharaoh) for his interval option pull request
-- [David Werth](https://github.com/werthdavid) for integrating the openweathermap api
+- [David Werth](https://github.com/werthdavid) for integrating the OpenWeatherMap and Yahoo apis
 - [Marshall T. Rose](https://github.com/mrose17) for adding support for imperial units and the displayName parameter

 This plugin is a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) which is no longer being developed.
 That one is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).